Participants & families

 Costs and funding

-LWB provides assistance to participants to access activities in their community according to their choice and personal budget.
+Life Without Barriers provides assistance to participants to access activities in their community according to their choice and personal budget.
 If an activity in the community has a cost, such as going to the movies, it is expected that the person will pay for this activity as would anyone living in the community.
-There will be no charge added to a person's household expenses contribution for participation in community activities unless this is pre-arranged, in line with our policy and agreed by everyone in the house.
+There is no charge added to a person’s household expenses contribution for participation in community activities unless this is pre-arranged, in line with our policy and agreed by everyone in the house.

-"In Kind" support refers to supports that are provided in a person's plan where the funding is not flexible and is paid directly to the person's service provider.
-Following the transfer from DHHS to Life Without Barriers, LWB will be engaging with participants, their families and staff to prepare SIL quotes for the NDIA to approve.
-Once your SIL quote is approved, the 'In Kind' funding that has been in place for support in your home will be replaced with SIL (Supported Independent Living) funding.
-See question our Housing FAQ section for further information.
+In-kind support refers to supports that are provided in a person’s plan, where the funding is not flexible and is paid directly to the person’s service provider.
+Following the transfer from DHHS to Life Without Barriers, we are engaging with participants, their families and staff to prepare SIL Quotes for the NDIA to approve.
+Once your SL Quote is approved, the in-kind funding that has been in place for support in your home will be replaced with SIL (Supported Independent Living) funding.
+See question our Supported Independent Living (SIL) FAQ section for further information.

-What happens to the mobility allowance?
-Is this no longer available under the National Disability Insurance Scheme (NDIS)?
+Is there a mobility allowance available under the National Disability Insurance Scheme (NDIS)?

-The Mobility Allowance will not be available to people who have transitioned to the NDIS.
-The NDIS will assess a person’s support needs as part of their NDIS planning process and an allocation will be included as part of their NDIS plan if this is deemed reasonable and necessary by the NDIA.
+The Mobility Allowance is not available to people who have transitioned to the NDIS.
+The National Disability Insurance Agency (NDIA) will assess a person’s support needs as part of their NDIS planning process and an allocation will be included as part of their NDIS plan, if this is deemed reasonable and necessary by the NDIA.

-How will you manage my money for personal spending?
+How do you manage my money for personal spending?

-Life Without Barriers (LWB) will provide support regarding your personal funds only when required and when this has been agreed to with you or your financial guardian.
-LWB has a clear policy and procedure regarding any involvement with your money in order to ensure transparent management of funds, as well as minimising financial risks such as accidental or fraudulent use of a residents' money.
-We are currently reviewing the DHHS Client Expenditure Recording System (CERS) to identify what parts of this system need to remain and what will change.
-We will make sure we let you know about any changes to this as soon as possible.
+Life Without Barriers will provide support regarding your personal funds only when required and when this has been agreed to with you or your financial administrator.
+Life Without Barriers has a clear policy and procedure regarding any involvement with your money in order to ensure transparent management of funds, as well as minimising financial risks such as accidental or fraudulent use of a residents' money.
+Going forward, you and your financial administrator will receive monthly reports on your client personal expenses from Australian Unity, which will help you and your financial administrator to understand how your personal funds are being spent.

 Including families and supporters

-How can my family be confident that you will deliver quality services?
+How can my family be confident that you deliver quality services?

-How can my family contact LWB with their questions?
+How can my family contact Life Without Barriers with their questions?

-All participants, families, and staff can contact LWB with any questions they may have by calling 1800 955 229 or emailing email@example.com.
-Families may also request a one on-one meeting if this is how they would like to engage with us.
+All participants, families, and staff can contact Life Without Barriers with any questions by calling 1800 955 229 or emailing firstname.lastname@example.org.
+Families may also request a one-on-one meeting if this is how they would like to engage with us.
 We are very flexible in how we engage with families and really encourage people to contact us.

 Absolutely, we view our relationship with families as a partnership.
-We regularly connect with families to discuss our support services through resident meetings, by phone, and written communication.
+We regularly connect with families to discuss our support services through meetings, by phone, email, and written communication.

-Will there be more information sessions for families who could not attend previous events?
+Will there be more information sessions for families and supporters?

 Participants aged over 65